wacncontent/CustomizeTool/output/articles/active-directory/active-directory-saas-ie-group-policy.md

 <properties
-   pageTitle="How to Deploy the Access Panel Extension for Internet Explorer using Group Policy | Microsoft Azure" description="How to use group policy to deploy the Internet Explorer add-on for the My Apps portal." services="active-directory" documentationCenter=""
+   pageTitle="How to Deploy the Access Panel Extension for Internet Explorer using Group Policy | Windows Azure" description="How to use group policy to deploy the Internet Explorer add-on for the My Apps portal." services="active-directory" documentationCenter=""